Dark-eyed junco

 The dark-eyed junco (Junco hyemalis) is a species of junco, a group of small, grayish New World sparrows.
-This bird is common across much of temperate North America and in summer ranges far into the Arctic.
-It is a very variable species, much like the related fox sparrow (Passerella iliaca), and its systematics are still not completely untangled.
+The species is common across much of temperate North America and in summer it ranges far into the Arctic.
+It is a variable species, much like the related fox sparrow (Passerella iliaca), and its systematics are still not completely resolved.

 Taxonomy

 The dark-eyed junco was formally described by the Swedish naturalist Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Fringilla hyemalis.
 The description consisted merely of the laconic remark "F[ringilla] nigra, ventre albo. ("A black 'finch' with white belly") and a statement that it came from America.
-Linnaeus based his description on the "Snow-Bird" that Mark Catesby had described and illustrated in his The Natural History of Carolina, Florida and the Bahama Islands.
+Linnaeus based his description on the "Snow-Bird" that Mark Catesby had described and illustrated in his 1731 The Natural History of Carolina, Florida and the Bahama Islands.